Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 Information about the key concepts on Event Grid, see [Concepts in Azure Event Grid][publisher-service-doc]

 ### Topic
 A channel within the EventGrid service to send events.
-Must be of CloudEvent or EventGridEvent schema, (decided at creation time) and the corrosponding event type must be used.
+Must be of [CloudEvent](https://docs.microsoft.com/azure/event-grid/cloud-event-schema) or [EventGridEvent](https://docs.microsoft.com/azure/event-grid/event-schema) schema, (decided at creation time) and the corresponding event type must be used.

 ### Domain Topic
 A domain exists to rout arbitrary named topics within it.
 Topics must not exist beforehand if using a domain, topic name can be provided at send time.
 Simply provide the domain endpoint at client construction instead of topic endpoint.